Shashankshashiii/sql-exploratory-data-analysis-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+🌟 About Me
+Hi there!
+I'm Shashank -- Aspiring Data Engineer with a passion for building data pipelines, transforming raw data into meaningful insights, and working with tools like Python, SQL and Cloud platforms.
+I enjoy learning about how data flows in real-world systems.